Maximum diversity and weighting for invariants of periodic time series

-Despite stronger continuous property for maximum diversity than magnitude, we need additional preparation to adapt the proof in the previous section.
+Despite the stronger continuity property of maximum diversity than magnitude, we need additional preparation to adapt the proof in the previous subsection.
 First, we need to define {\dispersion} for general compact positive definite metric space.
-Second, we need to establish an analogous property of equation \ref{eq:Zw=1} for maximum diversity.
+Second, we need to establish a property analogous to $Z_X \wg(X) = \mathbf{1}$ for maximum diversity.
 It turns out that the two goals are intertwined.

-Note that unlike the counterpart \eqref{eq:Zw=1} for weighting, the following lemma is insufficient to fully characterize {\dispersion} $w_{X,+}$ of given $X$. \begin{lem} If $X$ is a finite positive definite metric space, then we have $Z_X \, w_{X,+} \succeq \mathbf{1}$, i.e. every entry of $Z_X \, w_{X,+}$ is greater than or equal to $1$, and at least one entry is equal to $1$. \end{lem}
+Note that unlike the counterpart $Z_X \wg(X) = \mathbf{1}$ for weighting, the following lemma is insufficient to fully characterize {\dispersion} $\wgp({X})$ of given $X$. \begin{lem} If $X$ is a finite positive definite metric space, then we have $Z_X \, \wgp({X}) \succeq \mathbf{1}$, i.e. every entry of $Z_X \, \wgp({X})$ is greater than or equal to $1$, and at least one entry is equal to $1$. \end{lem}

 \begin{proof} Let us substitute $\frac{1}{\langle w, \mathbf{1} \rangle}w$ in optimization problem in Definition \ref{def:weighting} by $v = (v_x)_{x \in X}$ and consider equivalent optimization problem